 You can order extra noodles for 200 yen.

-💚 T’S TAN TAN (TOKYO STATION)
+💚 T’S TAN TAN (Tokyo Station)

 Being able to find this restaurant inside the huge Tokyo station was an odyssey!

-💛 BELL CAFE (NIKKO)
+💛 BELL CAFE

 Bell Cafe is a small restaurant very close to the Nikko Toshogu Museum.

-When consulting the owner for the ingredients of this set she confirmed that the tempura was not suitable for vegans as it contained egg in the premix batter, so not possible to take out and make it vegan.
+When checking with the owner about the ingredients of this set she confirmed that the tempura was not suitable for vegans.
+It contained egg in the premix batter.
+So, it was not possible to take out and make it vegan.
 She very kindly offered me a salad to replace the tempura.

-💚 KOUSAGISHA CAFE (NORTHERN KYOTO)
+💚 KOUSAGISHA CAFE (Northen Kyoto)

-They have a daily menu that includes several samples of macrobiotic food, all vegan, all fresh, all delicious.
+They have a daily menu that includes several samples of macrobiotic food.
+All vegan, all fresh, all delicious.
 They also offer desserts, coffee, and wine.

-💚 TENRYUJI SHIGETSU (ARASHIYAMA)
+💚 TENRYUJI SHIGETSU (Arashiyama)

 This restaurant is located inside the Tenryuji Temple and offers a menu of Buddhist vegan cuisine (Shojin Ryori).

-💚 GOMACRO SALON (CENTRE KYOTO)
+💚 GOMACRO SALON (Centre Kyoto)

-Since I was going to visit Nijo castle I decided to head to Gomacro salon and have lunch there while I was sheltered a bit from the rain.
+Since I was going to visit Nijo castle I decided to head to Gomacro salon instead and have lunch there while I was sheltered a bit from the rain.

-💚 VEGAN’S CAFE (FUSHIMI INARI)
+💚 VEGAN’S CAFE (Fushimi Inari)